MaxGyver83/interpreter-startup-times/README.md

 # Interpreter startup times benchmark

-This repository contains a (bash) [script](./measure-startup-times) to measure the startup times of various scripting language intepreters and a (POSIX shell) [script](./create-plot) to plot the results with gnuplot.
+This repository contains a (bash) [script](./measure-startup-times) to measure the startup times of various scripting language interpreters and a (POSIX shell) [script](./create-plot) to plot the results with gnuplot.

 Startup times are determined by starting every interpreter with an empty